The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Generating Heavy Tails Using Transformations

 \subsection{Quantile Function}

-The quantile function Tukey's $h$ RV $Y$ has been very important in statistical practice, as quantile fitting has been the standard procedure to estimate $\mu_x$, $\sigma_x$, and $\delta$ (or $\delta_{\ell}$ and $\delta_r$).
-In particular, the median of $Y$ equals the median of $X$.
+Quantile fitting has been the standard technique to estimate $\mu_x$, $\sigma_x$, and $\delta$ of Tukey's $h$.
+In particular, the median of $Y$ and $X$ are equal.
 Thus for symmetric, location-scale family input the sample median of $\mathbf{y}$ is a robust estimate for $\mu_x$ for any $\delta \geq 0$ (see also Section \ref{sec:simulations}).
-General quantiles can be computed via \citep{Tukey77}
+General quantiles can be computed via \citep{Hoaglin06}